Seamless Multimodal Transportation Scheduling: Problem Description and Mathematical Formulation

-\textbf{Last-mile system:} Let $\cvSet$ be the set of CVs, with $\nCVs := |\cvSet|$.
-Denote by $\cvCap$ the number of passengers that can be assigned to a single CV trip.
+\textbf{Last-mile system:} Let $\cvSet$ be the set of CVs.
+Let $\cvCap$ denote the \secondrev{maximum} number of passengers that can be assigned to a single CV trip.
 Each CV trip consists of a set of passengers boarding the CV, traveling from $\terminal$ to a destination $d \in \buildingSet$, and then returning back to $\terminal$.
-Therefore, passengers sharing a common CV trip must request transportation to a common building.
+Passengers on a common CV trip must request transportation to a common building.
 We also assume that each CV must be back at the terminal by time $\maxTime$.